-If you want to know how to get a copy of a divorce decree without having to take a number at the courthouse, let’s discuss how to get divorce papers from the comfort of your own home.
+If you want to know how to get a copy of a divorce decree without having to take a number at the courthouse, let’s discuss how to get divorce papers.

 When someone asks you for a copy of your divorce papers, there are three documents to which they could be referring: